-Many children experience feeding challenges such as functional gastrointestinal disorders (FGID), which can be rather mild and benign or affecting the health of the infant more severly.
-Parents and caregivers are affected as well when the child is struggling with colic, regurgitation, constipation, diarrhoea or vomiting.
+The cornerstone for child health is laid down during pregnancy.
+Events in this critical period affect health with long-lasting consequences this includes nutritional deficiencies.
+Later on, some children may experience feeding challenges such as functional gastrointestinal disorders (FGID), which can be mild and self-resolving or affecting the well-being of the infant more severely.
+Parents and caregivers are affected when the child is crying and sleeping poorly during colic or constipation or sorting out how to manage the child's regurgitation (or vomiting) and diarrhoea.
 Besides the common symptoms and diagnosis criteria we introduce some of the management options of FGID and other feeding challenges like allergies and nutrient deficiencies.
-The cornerstone for child health is layed down during pregnancy.
-Events in this critical period affect health with long-lasting consequences.